 - What is required to become an adoptive parent?

-- Why doesn't DFPS (Family and Protective Services) place infants for adoption?
+- Why doesn't DFPS (Department of Family and Protective Services) place infants for adoption?

 - How do I obtain a copy of my Texas DFPS Home Study?